ivstiv/cursor-version-manager/README.md

   ./cvm.sh --check
   bash cvm.sh --use 0.40.4

+Notice*:
+  The --download command uses an unofficial source for the AppImage.
+  It is voluntarily made available by ivstiv at cursor-archive.ivstiv.dev If you want to use the official Cursor AppImage, you can use the --update or--install command to automatically download and install the latest version.

 Options:
-  --list-local       Lists locally available versions --check            Check latest versions available for download --update           Downloads and selects the latest version --use <version>    Selects a locally available version --active           Shows the currently selected version --remove <version> Removes a locally available version --install          Adds an alias `cursor` and downloads the latest version --uninstall        Removes the Cursor version manager directory and alias -v --version       Shows the script version
+  --list-local         Lists locally available versions --list-remote        Lists versions available for download --download <version> Downloads a version
+  --check              Check latest versions available for download --update             Downloads and selects the latest version --use <version>      Selects a locally available version --active             Shows the currently selected version --remove <version>   Removes a locally available version --install            Adds an alias `cursor` and downloads the latest version --uninstall          Removes the Cursor version manager directory and alias -v --version         Shows the script version
   -h --help            Shows this message
 ```